TIPM Test/Bypass Cable (Mini-Blade Fuses)

 - Designed and assembled by an engineer and small business owner.
 Email support is normally immediate and telephone support is available Monday through Saturday.

-- Cables are custom made for us using our design (14 AWG wire, 20 amps)
+- Continuous cables are custom made for us using our design (14 AWG wire, 20 amps).

 - It reduces worry.
 I carry one in my car at all times.

-- All cables are assembled and/or tested in our shop.
+- All cables are assembled and/or tested in our West Virginia, USA shop.

 - A great solution for auto repair shops to diagnose Dodge/Chrysler/Jeep/VW no start or dead battery problems..

 - If you have a 2011-2013 Dodge Durango or Jeep Grand Cherokee that had an external relay installed per the recall, this cable will be ineffective because your dealer cut wires under your TIPM.
-Read more here.
+Read more here regarding how to identify an external fuel relay.

 What This Cable Can't Do